UbiSim Webinars

 RN, MFA, BSN, BA

-Tara “the dancing nurse” Rynders, she/her, MFA BSN BA RN is a keyntoe speaker, performer, author, and the executive director of The Art and Heart of Healthcare; offering interactive keynotes, arts-based coaching, and her evidence -based (Re)Brilliancy workshops to healthcare systems across the nation, including Kaiser Permanente, HCA Healthone, and MD Anderson.
+Tara “the dancing nurse” Rynders, she/her, MFA BSN BA RN is a keynote speaker, performer, author, and the executive director of The Art and Heart of Healthcare; offering interactive keynotes, arts-based coaching, and her evidence -based (Re)Brilliancy workshops to healthcare systems across the nation, including Kaiser Permanente, HCA Healthone, and MD Anderson.
 Rynders has been a registered nurse for over twenty-five years and received her Master’s in Fine Arts in Dance and Somatic Practices from The University of Colorado at Boulder.
 Rynders, an Advanced Certified Grief Recovery Specialist, has been speaking to audienes around the world sharing her signature SHINE framework and is extremely honored to have been the recipient of: The Colorado Nightingale Luminary Award, The Oncology Nursing Foundation’s Mara Mogensen Flaherty Memorial Lecture Award, A Blade of Grass Fellowship, a Hamilton Award from the National Organization for Arts in Health (NOAH), and the EY Next Wave Leader Award.
 Most recently Rynders was named a Fulbright Specialist where she traveled to the Netherlands facilitating (Re)Brilliancy workshops and researching best practices in arts and health.
 Rynders most recently was published in The AMA Journal of Ethics, The American Journal of Medical Quality and is so grateful to be able to combine her passions of nursing and dance to create spaces of joy for nurses to SHINE as they remember and reflect back the brilliant and resilient humans they already are.

 User Icon